shaigeva/shaigeva.github.io/shai_site/content/posts/ai_frameworks/02_why_ai_frameworks.md

 +++
 (this post is part of a [series]({{< ref "/posts/ai_frameworks/01_ai_frameworks_intro.md" >}}) about ai-native frameworks)

-In this post I'll focus here on the reason I think frameworks are the direction and what I think they will include, where following posts will dive deeper into the technical details.
+In this post I'll focus on the reason I think frameworks are the direction and what I think they will include, where following posts will dive deeper into the technical details.
+The objective here is not to "convince" (that would not fit in a blog post :) ), but to lay out the main points.

 At a very high level, the rationale is this:
-1. It makes sense to "aim our code for the AI", because it'll be the new norm.
+1. It makes sense to "aim our coding for the AI", because it'll be the new norm.
 1. With the current way we're making software, it's just not realistic to make a paradigm shift happen, because AI cannot have a feedback loop that's good enough to change code at an acceptable speed and self-heal enough issues.
-1. Therefore, I believe the only way forward is to have frameworks that dictate some important aspects of the code and workflow, in order to give AI what it needs so it can do its job.
+1. Therefore, I believe the best forward is to have frameworks that dictate some important aspects of the code and workflow, in order to give AI what it needs so it can do its job.

 Let's dig in.